Nutritional Guide for Hashimoto’s Disease Series

 - Kefir grains which are live active cultures, reusable to make kefir repeatedly

 It is easy to make kefir at home by adding the fresh milk to the kefir grains that yield a probiotic drink within 24 to 48 hours.
-After the kefir is ready and the grains are removed to be reused you could add different flavors, use it for smoothies, make some types of cream cheese or drink it alone.
+After the kefir is ready and the grains are removed to be reused you could add different flavours, use it for smoothies, make some types of cream cheese or drink it alone.

 If you have a dairy intolerance there are easy to make dairy-free alternatives to milk kefir which are probiotic rich beverages: